IEA Bioenergy Task 33: Gasification of biomass and waste (working period 2016 - 2018)

 - New design of Task 33 website and its maintenance

-Furthermore, a Newsletter in German language informs twice a year Austrian Industry about the highlights in biomass gasification area in Task 33 member countries.
+Furthermore, a newsletter in German language informs Austrian industry about the highlights in biomass gasification area in Task 33 member countries twice a year.
+Workshops/conferences are organized, which serve as a platform for information exchange and networking.

 Publications are available on the website of IEA Bioenergy Task 33.

-Austria, Denmark, Italy, Germany, the Netherlands, Norway, Sweden, Switzerland and USA
+Austria, Denmark, Italy, Germany, the Netherlands, Norway, Sweden, Switzerland, USA

 Dr. Jitka Hrbek